weszuidema/Assignment_05/README.md

 | ... | ...     | `quantile(avpctBCFE, 1)` |
 | 210 | `max(logUNsun)`     | `quantile(avpctBCFE, 1)` |

-**O:** Plot the predicted values against the `logUNsun` values.
+**R:** Plot the predicted values against the `logUNsun` values.
 You should plot a different line for each different value of `avpctBCFE`.
 You don't need to include a 95% confidence interval around these lines.
 Hint: Although now we are using the continuous instead of the categorical representation of the variable `avpctBCFE`, to plot different lines according to different values of `avpctBCFE`, you will need to define the variable as a `factor()` in the ggplot's aesthetics.